rixx/books.rixx.de/data/reviews/martha-wells/all-systems-red/index.md

   text: If you're here for the non-human protagonists.
 - book: ann-leckie/ancillary-justice
   text: Amazing sentient robots.
-- book: martha-wells/artificial-condition
+- book: martha-wells/the-cloud-roads
-  text: The next book in the series.
+  text: Her non-robot series.
 - book: mur-lafferty/six-wakes
   text: Clones are not robots, and the general vibe is different, but the setting
     and narrative approach just felt aligned.